zupta/slate/source/index.html.md

 5. __Serviceability API__: Check pincode serviceability
 6. __Expected Date of Delivery API__: Check predictive sla time range for any shipment
 7. __Pickup Request API__: Recommend list of Courier Partners in priority order
 8. __Customer Feedback API__: Gives list of customer feedbacks submitted on tracking page by end user.
+9. __NDR Action update API__: Updates the after NDR action directly on courier company's database.
+(Currently works for Delhivery only)

 <!--We have language bindings in Shell, Ruby, PHP and Python!-->